Work with an Ann Arbor Criminal Defense Lawyer to Clear Your Record of Old Convictions

 Five years must pass from either the date of conviction or the end of imprisonment term or probation or parole term.

-How Do I Get an Expungment?
+How Do I Get an Expungement?

 We must file a motion with the Court in which you were convicted.
 There will be a court hearing where the judge will consider the circumstances of the crime committed and your behavior since that time.
-The presentation of documentation of good behavior before the court may be necessary.
+The presentation of documentation of good behavior before the Court may be necessary.
 Set up a free consultation to see if you qualify for an expungement.

 The First Step is to Determine if You Are Eligible